gravitational/gravity/docs/5.x/overview.md

   It can be used independently from Gravity.
 * [Ops Center](./opscenter): the Web UI for managing published applications and remotely accessing private cloud deployments.

+## Workflow

+The typical Gravity workflow is as follows:

+* Start by building and publishing your Application Bundle with `tele` command.
+Once a Gravity Cluster is deployed, `tele` command will let you list the active Clusters.
+* Connect to any server inside of any Cluster using the `tsh` command.
+* Manage the Cluster from within by using `gravity` command and/or Kubernetes tools like `kubectl`.

 ## Application Lifecycle

 A Gravity application is a snapshot of a Kubernetes cluster, stored